paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     metaWRAP estimated using checkM and GUNC
   - `PUBL_FigureS_MAG_taxonomicclassification.Snakefile`: plot the summary of the taxonomic assignment of the MAGs against the GTDB
+  - `PUBL_FigureS_aDNA_damage_Chlorobium_Flexilinea.Snakefile`: plot the summary of the ancient DNA damage of the samples with a HQ Chlorobium MAG against the representative MAG of the genus Chlorobium and Flexilinea of EMN001

 X. `ENVS`: conda environments for the use with Snakemake